openstack-archive/murano/doc/source/draft/enduser-guide/manage_applications.rst

 * Deploy an environment from the Environments page

   #.
-In OpenStack dashboard, navigate to :menuselection:`Murano >
+In OpenStack dashboard, navigate to :menuselection:`Applications >
-     Application Catalog > Environments`.
+     Catalog > Environments`.

   #.
 Select :guilabel:`Deploy Environment` from the Actions drop-down list
      next to the environment you want to deploy.